MinaScridon/EmployeeManager/README.md

-This is a project about an employee manager app where the technologies used are Hibernate, MySQL, and Spring Boot.
-The class we are working with is employee.
+This is a project about an employee manager app where the technologies used are Hibernate, MySQL and Spring Boot.
 CRUD operations are implemented.
 We can:
 1. Add an employee
 2. Find all employees